 - Great for busy weeknights when you just want to come home and eat dinner.

 - To make mashed potato quicker just cut the potatoes into small chunks before boiling this reduces the cooking time by around 15 minutes.
+This casserole is perfect served with our mustard mash!

-- Slow Cooker Smoky Pork and Beans – delicious smoky pork casserole, perfect served with boiled rice and a sprinkling of grated cheddar with a dollop of soured cream on the side.
+- Slow Cooker Smoky Pork and Beans – delicious smoky pork casserole, perfect served with plain boiled rice and a sprinkling of grated cheddar with a dollop of soured cream on the side.

 - 500g lean pork